amandakaoo/US-Airports/README.md

 ### Methods

+Since there are so many airports in the United States.
+I want to modify my map more use friendly and geared toward the information once users first enter the web page.
+Instead of showing the US as a whole, I set the map's zoom level and center position more focused on the contiguous United States and part of Alaska.
+We can see geocoded locations where airports are located, and the distribution of the airports tells us whether individual has an air traffic tower or not.
+When users zoom out the map, they can still easily access the information on the Unites States of America that including the contiguous United States, Alaska, Hawaii, and other territories under the control of the US.

 ### Data Sources
 Data sources and some credit information can be found at the right bottom corner of the screen.
 The sources were provided by instructor from  https://catalog.data.gov/dataset/usgs-small-scale-dataset-airports-of-the-united-states-201207-shapefile.